norben/animated-gif-script/README.md

 # animated-gif-script

-This that uses imagemagick tools to generate a animated gif
+This script uses [imagemagick](http://www.imagemagick.org/) tools to generate a animated gif